rayshan/bower-server-etl/README.md

 **WIP**

-Current deployment target is Heroku and redislabs.
+Current deployment target is Heroku.
+Data is all cached in Redis via Redis Labs.
 Also tested on DigitalOcean VPS.

+Server time zone: `America/Los_Angeles`

 - Node.js
 - Redis